ceticamarco/backup.sh/README.md

 root permissions, while the latter does not.
 Let us see them in details.

 ### Backup creation
-To specify the directories to backup, `backup.sh` uses an associative array called defined in a text file(called _sources file_) with the following syntax:
+To specify the directories to backup, `backup.sh` uses an associative array defined in a text file(called _sources file_) with the following syntax:

 ```text